 - How to Sleep Better by Reducing Stress, and Reduce Stress by Sleeping Better

-Final Thoughts on How a Bedtime Journal Can Help You Sleep Better
+Final Thoughts on Why Bedtime Journaling Can Help You Sleep Better

 A good night’s sleep can help enormously with stress reduction.